 Taught by: Schelay McCarter.

 The fashion industry needs compelling images to build brands, tell stories, make emotional connections, and most importantly, to sell.
 This course is a fast-paced and practical introduction to Art Direction for fashion, led by a leading creative art director.
 You will discover how to plan and execute your art direction project to the standards demanded by todays fashion industry.
-You will explore the history of fashion photography right up to the work of contemporary photographers, learning how their work impacts on fashion-focused image production today.
-And you will get and overview of the practical skills - interpreting briefs, casting models, finding locations, working with stylists and photographers - that you need to succeed.
+You will explore the history of fashion photography right up to the work of contemporary photographers, learning how their work impacts on fashion-focused image production today, and you will get an overview of the practical skills - interpreting briefs, casting models, finding locations, working with stylists and photographers - that you need to succeed.

 You will develop your own project during the course, with practical and personal guidance and feedback at every step.
 Your final project will be reviewed by your tutor Schelay McCarter, and if you complete your work to set timeframes and standards, you will receive a valuable endorsement from your tutor on your professional profile on LinkedIn, as well as a Central Saint Martins certificate.